expo/expo/docs/versions/v21.0.0/guides/configuration.md

    - `splash`

-      Configuration for loading and splash screen for standalone iOS apps.
+      *Experimental*: Configuration for loading and splash screen for standalone iOS apps.

        - `backgroundColor`